 Donna served on the Paddle Canada (formerly CRCA) National Program Development Committee to implement the former Paddle Canada Canoeing Program and has been trained in instructing paddlers with disabilities.
 She has extended this training to such endeavours as taking persons with disabilities on canoeing trips such as her nonagenarian mother (see link below), Clarence Tillenius, and friends with vision impairments.

-Donna served 13 years on the board and executive of Paddle Manitoba (formerly Manitoba Recreational Canoeing Association) since 1988 as President, Past-President, Vice-President, Secretary, Newsletter Editor, Instruction Chair and as Social Convenor and is currently serving on the Paddle Manitoba Board as Secretary since March 2015.
+Donna served 13 years on the board and executive of Paddle Manitoba (formerly Manitoba Recreational Canoeing Association) since 1988 as President, Past-President, Vice-President, Secretary, Newsletter Editor, Instruction Chair and as Social Convenor.
 Donna also served on the board of Nature Manitoba (formerly Manitoba Naturalists Society) for several years in the 1990s.
 Both Paddle Manitoba and Nature Manitoba presented numerous awards to Donna for volunteer efforts.

 Donna has been studying mushrooms, lichens, trees, plants, water, earth, air, environment, animals and Indigenous ways of life since she began canoeing in 1986.
-She shared her knowledge at Mushroom workshops for the Assiniboine Park Conservancy for about 10 years and developed the tutorial Mushroom Discoverywhich she shares on her website.
-Donna has recently taken University courses in Biology, Aquatic Ecology and Experimental Limnology, Algae Fungi and Mosses, and Indigenous Studies courses in Indigenous Use of Plants and Indigenous Food Systems.
-She is currently offering free instruction on Mushrooms and More as a volunteer service to Nature Manitoba for their Mantario Wilderness Program.
-She will be sharing her knowledge in 2017 from August 14 to 18, visit Mushrooms and More to learn more.
+She shared her knowledge at Mushroom workshops for the Assiniboine Park Conservancy and Zoo for 10 years and developed the tutorial Mushroom Discovery which she shares on her website (password available on request).
+Donna has recently taken University courses in Biology, Aquatic Ecology and Experimental Limnology, Algae Fungi and Mosses, Forest Ecosystems Field Course, Plants of Manitoba Field Course, International Permaculture Design and Indigenous Studies courses in Indigenous Use of Plants and Indigenous Food Systems.
+She is currently offering free instruction on Mushrooms and Fungi as a volunteer service to Nature Manitoba for their Mantario Wilderness Program and Workshop Program.
 Donna also is open to collaborative foraging for mushrooms, lichens, plants and to lead trips on forest bathing, contact her at drdrkurt at gmail.com for more information.

 TOP OF PAGE